 Farmers’ markets can be relied on to offer some of the more uncommon types of fruit and greens, just like the courgette flowers and kohlrabi used in this week’s recipes.
 In Galway, you can get an incredible style of seasonal greens from Sloe Hill Farm.
 Gannet has the greatest show of local fish, and they are right next door to Layla and her terrific sourdough bread.
-Then there’s the multi-award triumphing Castlemaine Farm and The Friendly Farmer with their lovingly reared loose-range red meat, pork, and fowl.
-You can pop into Sheridan’s cheesemongers for lots of different cute produce too.
-And becoming a member of a Galway food excursion, run through Sheena Dignam and Gosia Letowska, experts in the entirety approximately our local meals, comes noticeably advocated.
-I’ve done this excursion several instances with friends and my own family and may tremendously advise it.
+Then there’s the multi-award-winning Castlemaine Farm and The Friendly Farmer with their lovingly reared loose-range red meat, pork, and fowl.
+You can pop into Sheridan’s cheesemongers for lots of different, cute produce too.
+And becoming a member of a Galway food excursion, run through Sheena Dignam and Gosia Letowska, experts in the entirety approximately our local meals, comes highly recommended.
+I’ve done this excursion several times with friends and my own family and would tremendously advise it.

-If you grow courgettes, you’ll discover this quiche recipe a beneficial manner of using them up.
-And if you could’t get hold of them, you may replace a few thin slices of courgette or tomato.
+If you grow courgettes, you’ll discover this quiche recipe is a beneficial way of using them up.
+And if you couldn’t get hold of them, you may replace a few thin slices of courgette or tomato.
 This uncommon slaw, made with kohlrabi, is a superb accompaniment to a slice of the quiche, as is a spoonful of the piccalilli – but you’ll wait a few weeks after making it to experience the crunchy, mildly spiced pickle.

 COURGETTE FLOWER AND GOAT’S CHEESE QUICHE